 Unified environmental rules for harnessing the potential of the Arctic

-This issue in Japan is considered primarily in terms of concluding multilateral conventions that could establish universal rules for the use of space and resources of the Arctic.
+In Japan, this issue is considered primarily from the point of view of concluding multilateral conventions that could establish universal rules for the use of areas and resources of the Arctic.

-The legal regime of the Arctic is radically different from the international legal regime of the Antarctic, since multilateral multilateral treaties are not in effect in the Arctic region, as is the case in the Antarctic (the Antarctic Treaty of 1959).
-Therefore, the coastal states conduct their own, with no one agreed upon line in the development of the Arctic.
-So, Russia independently established a titanium state flag.
-Northern Europe claims to strengthen its military capabilities.
-China invests huge investments in development of the region.
-The United States pursues the freedom of navigation in the Arctic Ocean and declares its intentions to develop Arctic subsoil.
+The legal regime of the Arctic is fundamentally different from the international legal regime of Antarctica, since universal multilateral treaties do not yet operate in the Arctic region, as is the case in Antarctica (Antarctic Treaty 1959).
+Therefore, the coastal states are pursuing their own, not coordinated line in the development of the Arctic.
+So, Russia independently installed a titanium national flag.
+Northern Europe announces the strengthening of military capabilities.
+China is making huge investments in the development of the region.
+The United States is pursuing freedom of navigation in the Arctic Ocean and has announced its intention to develop Arctic subsoil.

 The lack of uniform rules of the game is a destabilizing factor in the Arctic.
-As one of the ways to solve this problem, Japan looks with great hope to the ability of the Arctic Council to urgently develop uniform rules for all, with an emphasis on preserving a vulnerable Arctic environment that would have a "deterrent effect”.
+As one of the ways to solve this problem, Japan looks with great hope on the ability of the Arctic Council to urgently develop uniform rules for all with an emphasis on preserving the vulnerable Arctic natural environment, which would have a "deterrent".

-Obviously, increased economic activity in the Arctic region will lead to further melting of ice or other harmful effects as a result of changes in the environment and the state of ecosystems.
-Here, to say its weighty word and make a contribution that would be appreciated by the international community, Japan intends to do research.
-A study of the nature of the Arctic and other Arctic problems in Japan involved at least 300 scientists mainly from Hokkaido universities.
-Their main goal is to develop methods of careful use of the spatial and resource potential of the Arctic.
+It is quite obvious that the intensification of economic activity in the Arctic region will lead to further melting of ice or other harmful consequences as a result of changes in the environment and the state of ecosystems.
+Here Japan intends to say its weighty word and make a contribution that would be appreciated by the international community in the research field.
+At least 300 scientists, mainly from Hokkaido universities, are studying the nature of the Arctic and other Arctic problems in Japan.
+Their main goal is to develop methods for the careful use of the spatial and resource potential of the Arctic.

-To summarize, let's say that interest in the Arctic theme in Japan has appeared almost recently, but it is very active.
-This is evident from the development of clearly delineated plans for the use of the Arctic potential.
-This is understandable also from how jealously Japan refers to the activation of arctic activity from neighboring Asian states, which also received observer status in the Arctic Council.
+Summing up, let's say that interest in the Arctic topic in Japan has appeared recently almost suddenly, but it is very active.
+This can be seen from the development of well-defined plans for the use of the Arctic potential.
+This is also understandable from how jealous Japan is about the intensification of Arctic activities from neighboring Asian states, which also received observer status in the Arctic Council.

-It is not by chance that Japan makes not only statements about its Arctic interests, but also makes practical steps in those areas where it has a certain potential.
+It is no coincidence that Japan not only makes statements about its Arctic interests, but also takes practical steps in those areas where it has a certain potential.
 In particular, in the field of scientific research.

-In the basis of this approach, most likely, lies the economic security of the state, which can be supported by additional resources.
+This approach is most likely based on the economic security of the state, which can be supported by additional resources.